Chapter 1 – MURDER

 “Your honor, this wouldn’t be the first time the bank’s helped someone achieve a dream, even at great risk.
 That’s what banking is about.
 That’s why we’ve got to collect this money.
 We work hard to reduce our losses, to make sure we can help more people.”

-"Oh, please...spare me…" the judge commented.
+“Oh, please.
+Spare me,” the judge commented.

 “Thomas Mattingly’s dream,” Knight continued, “was to build a ski resort.
 My client tried to help him achieve that dream.
 It must recoup what it can and, even after we collect this money from the Estate, we’ll still have lost a great deal of money.”

-"I represented Catskill Bank of Commerce, before it was taken over," the judge grumbled.
-"Lending so much money, with so little collateral, well, frankly, it seems like a serious violation of the executive's fiduciary duty to shareholders.
-You don't give away money to back crazy schemes..."
+“I represented Catskill Bank of Commerce before it was taken over,” the judge grumbled.
+“Lending so much money with so little collateral, well, frankly, it seems like a serious violation of the executive’s fiduciary duty to shareholders.
+You don’t give away money to back crazy schemes.”

+As Albert Bennington prepared to respond, Jim frantically reviewed the file he regretted not reading thoroughly earlier.
+Something wasn’t right.
+Bolton Sayres was an investment bank that packaged mortgages into bonds.
+It never actually wrote the mortgages itself.
 The case made no sense.
 The bank dealt in stocks, bonds, and derivatives, not personal loans.
-Official policy explicitly prohibited ownership of any illiquid assets, that is, any property that couldn't be quickly traded on the exchanges.
-Real estate loans, generally speaking, are one of the most illiquid assets known to man.
+Official policy explicitly prohibited ownership of illiquid assets, that is, any property that couldn’t be quickly traded on the exchanges.
+Real estate loans were one of the most illiquid assets known to man.

-"Your honor, it would be outrageous to award life insurance to a greed mongering bank!"
+“Your honor, it would be outrageous to award life insurance to a greed-mongering bank!”

 Bennington pointed to a woman in the third pew.